itsimpeccable/sprig-evilkit/README.md

-# Sprig BadUSB
+# Sprig Evil Kit

-Sprig BadUSB is a simple implementation of the [BadUSB](https://en.wikipedia.org/wiki/BadUSB) idea and forked from the original [repository](https://github.com/kacperbartocha/pico-badusb/).
+Sprig Evil Kit is a simple implementation of the [BadUSB](https://en.wikipedia.org/wiki/BadUSB) idea and forked from the original [repository](https://github.com/kacperbartocha/pico-badusb/).
 The features it has will certainly prove themselves in most of less and more demanding tasks.
 What characterizes Pico BadUSB is a simple [setup](https://github.com/itsimpeccable/sprig-evilkit#setup).
 Additionally, it uses a similar syntax as [DuckyScript](https://docs.hak5.org/hak5-usb-rubber-ducky/duckyscript-tm-quick-reference), so writing the payload will